AdguardTeam/AdGuardHome/HACKING.md

  *  Only use lowercase letters in your commit message headers.
 The rest of the message should follow the plain text conventions below.

-    The only exception are direct mentions of identifiers from the source code.
+    The only exceptions are direct mentions of identifiers from the source code and filenames like `HACKING.md`.

-##  Go
+##  *Go*

  *  <https://github.com/golang/go/wiki/CodeReviewComments>.

  *  <https://github.com/golang/go/wiki/TestComments>.

  *  <https://go-proverbs.github.io/>

+ *  Add an empty line before `break`, `continue`, and `return`, unless it's the only statement in that block.

  *  Avoid `init` and use explicit initialization functions instead.